HMS Electra (H27)

-HMS Electra was a one of nine E-class destroyers built for the Royal Navy during the 1930s.
+HMS Electra was one of nine E-class destroyers built for the Royal Navy during the 1930s.
 Sunk in the Battle of the Java Sea, Electra was a witness to many naval battles, including the Battle of the Denmark Strait and the sinking of Prince of Wales and Repulse.
 The ship's wreck was discovered in 2003 and had been badly damaged by illegal salvagers by 2016.

 Description

 The E-class ships were slightly improved versions of the preceding D class.
 They displaced 1405 LT at standard load and 1940 LT at deep load.
 The ships had an overall length of 329 ft, a beam of 33 ft 3 in and a draught of 12 ft 6 in.
 They were powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by three Admiralty three-drum boilers.
 The turbines developed a total of 36000 shp and gave a maximum speed of 35.5 kn.
 Electra carried a maximum of 470 LT of fuel oil that gave her a range of 6350 nmi at 15 kn.
 The ships' complement was 145 officers and ratings.

 The ships mounted four 45-calibre 4.7-inch (120 mm) Mark IX guns in single mounts.
 For anti-aircraft (AA) defence, they had two quadruple Mark I mounts for the 0.5 inch Vickers Mark III machine gun.
 The E class was fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.
 One depth charge rack and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.